How to Build Credit to Buy a House

 • Employment history: In addition to your income, lenders will want to see a stable employment history.
 If you've frequently bounced around to different jobs or you've recently switched to a different industry, it could impact your ability to get approved.
 The same goes if you're self-employed with fluctuating income.

-• Down payment: Not all home loan programs require a down payment, but loans with a high loan-to-value ratio tend to be riskier for lenders.
+• Down payment: Not all home loan programs require a down payment, but loans with a high loan-to-value ratio tend to be riskier for lenders, which translates to higher rates.
 If you're applying for a conventional loan, you'll typically have to pay for private mortgage insurance unless you put down 20% or more.

 • Assets: Your application will look better if you have sufficient cash reserves and investment assets that you can convert to cash in the event of a financial emergency.